 Iwashyna TJ, Ely EW et al. Long-term cognitive impairment and functional disability among survivors of severe sepsis.
 JAMA 2010 304(16):1787-94

-Better awareness Could save 14,000 lives a year
+Better awareness could save thousands of lives a year

-With an incidence around 390 cases per 100,000 population per year, mortality c.
-20% and with patients presenting early being around half as likely to die than those presenting late; we estimate that 1 in 2800 episodes of awareness has potential to save a life.
-Also: With overall income during the same period £3.9M; for every £160 received we have saved a life.
+With an incidence of around 360 cases per 100,000 population per year, mortality of approximately 20% and with patients presenting early being around half as likely to die than those presenting late; we estimate that 1 in 2800 to 1 in 5000 episodes of awareness has potential to save a life.

 It’s estimated that around 2000 children each year develop sepsis in the UK